Alfred Russel Wallace discovered the concept of evolution by natural selection.

 And so the theory of evolution by natural selection was born.

-As part of a continuing correspondence he was having with Charles Darwin, Wallace wrote a private letter to Charles Darwin in June 1858 with an essay containing his theory of evolution.
+As part of a continuing correspondence he was having with Charles Darwin, Wallace wrote a private letter to Darwin in June 1858 with an essay containing his theory of evolution.

 Some people have suggested that Darwin stole Wallace’s idea.
 Sir Fred Hoyle, for example, proposed that although Darwin had a huge amount of data from the natural world, he had been unable to put it together into a satisfactory formulation.